bollu/ppsspp-help/input/index.md

 #### Performance ####

 __Rendering Resolution__

 Allows to choose the resolution to render 3D graphics.
+The PSP resolution is 480 x 272 and this option scales the resolution N times in each dimension, for instance, 2X scales the resolution to 960 x 544.
-It improves the graphics in larger screen, because the real PSP is small.
+Consequently, it improves the graphics in larger screen, because the real PSP is small.
 The higher the resolution, less pixelated the 3D models will look.
+Setting it to *Auto* will make PPSSPP use the resolution that is near the window size or the resolution of your screen when playing in fullscreen.

 __Vsync__